nein23/ClipboardManager/README.md

 	- Clear the Clipboard or the entire history via the right-click context menu
 	- Filter the types of data you want to remember
 	- Assign a hotkey for quick access to the history
-	- Automatically checks for updates at start
+	- Updater that can update the Application automatically
-	- Check for updates via the right-click context menu
+	- Manually check for updates
 	- Windows autostart

 Screenshots